abanoubashraf686/OS-Project/README.md

 ![TODO List Progress](https://github.com/abanoubashraf686/OS-Project/assets/92957180/3dfa020c-5b62-4406-906b-1bfafb015511)

-## Contribution

-We welcome contributions to this project.
-If you're interested in improving or adding to the project, feel free to fork the repository and submit a pull request with your changes.

 ## License

 This project is released under an open-source license.
 Feel free to use it for educational, personal, or any other purposes.